-A party who has concerns that one or more of the individuals performing one of the aforementioned roles has conflicting interest or is biased must report those concerns to the college's Title IX coordinator (or a deputy Title IX coordinator if the party has concerns about the Title IX coordinator) within 48 hours of being notified of their identities and include a brief explanation of the basis for the conflict or bias concern.
+A party who has concerns that one or more of the individuals performing one of the aforementioned roles has conflicting interest or is biased must report those concerns to the college's Title IX coordinator within 48 hours of being notified of their identities and include a brief explanation of the basis for the conflict or bias concern.
 The college Title IX coordinator will assess the allegations of conflict or bias to determine whether or not the identified individual(s) can fulfill their duties in an impartial way.
 In the event the Title IX coordinator makes such determination, the person in question will be replaced with another person to carry out the function(s).
 The Title IX coordinator decision will be final.
 The college reserves the right to select an impartial investigator, reviewer, or decision maker from outside the college in the event noone from within the institution is comfortable or able to serve in such role.